Showing posts with label Salem. Show all posts

 02nd June 2019.

-In 13th Century a regional King Vanakovaraiyan, under the Chozha King Kulothunga-III ( 1178 – 1218 CE ), ruled this area around Aragalur and calling himself as a King of Magathai Dynasty.
-As per the history Vanakovaraiyan also responsible for the downfall of Chozha dynasty.
-During his rule he established his capital similar to Chozha’s capital, Gangai Konda Chozhapuram.
+In the 13th century, a regional King Vanakovaraiyan, under the Chozha King Kulothunga-III (1178 – 1218 CE), ruled this area around Aragalur and called himself a King of the Maratha Dynasty.
+As per history, Vanakovaraiyan was also responsible for the downfall of the Chozha dynasty.
+During his rule, he established his capital, similar to Chozha’s capital, Gangai Konda Chozhapuram.

-Temples, Buddha Vihars, Jinalayas were built around the Capital City of Aragalur.
+Temples, Buddha Vihars, and Jinalayas were built around the Capital City of Aragalur.
 He worshiped Kali and Nisumbasuthani, like Chozhas.
-Before starting of any war he used to sacrifice buffaloes to Nisumbasuthani of this Ambaayiramman Temple.
-The record says that one time 1000 buffaloes were sacrificed.
-It was learnt that even 100 years before the practice was followed on festival day.
+Before starting any war, he used to sacrifice buffaloes to Nisumbasuthani of this Ambaayiramman Temple.
+The record says that at one time, 1000 buffalo were sacrificed.
+It was learnt that even 100 years ago, the practice was followed on festival day.

 KALI AND NISUMBASUTHANI AT ARAGALUR.

-This temple is on the banks of river Vashista.
-There is temple like structure.
-Both Kali and Nisumbasoothani are open to sky under the tree.
+This temple is on the banks of the river Vashista.
+There is a temple-like structure.
+Both Kali and Nisumbasoothani are open to the sky under the tree.
 Nisumbasuthani.
-She is sitting in Rajaleelasana and the left leg is resting on the demons head.
+She is sitting in Rajaleelasana, and the left leg is resting on the demon's head.
 The 8 hands are holding various weapons.
-The hair is in the form of jwala makuda and wears pretha kundalam on the ears.
-One of the left hand which hold trishul found broken.
+The hair is in the form of Jwala makuda and wears pretha kundalam on the ears.
+One of the left hands that holds the Trishul was found broken.
 She wears ornaments on her neck and ankles.

-The Kali is with 8 hands in rajaleelasana sitting posture.
+The Kali is with 8 hands in the Rajaleelasana sitting posture.
 The right leg is on the head of the demon.
-The hands are holding various weapons & articles including, Damru, soolam, kabalam.
-The hand hold the soolam found broken.
-Head is shown with Jwala mudi and wears palm leaf rolls on the ears.
-The face expression is ferocious and tongue is protruding out side ( damaged ).
+The hands are holding various weapons & articles, including Damru, soolam, and kabalam.
+The hand holding the Trishul was found broken.
+The head is shown with Jwalamudi and wears palm leaf rolls on the ears.
+The facial expression is ferocious, and the tongue is protruding outside (damaged).

 SRI AMBAAYIRAMMAN TEMPLE AT PERIYERI.

-The temple is on the banks of River Vashishta and facing north with a sanctum and artha mandapam.
+The temple is on the banks of the Vashishta River and faces north with a sanctum and artha mandapam.
 The presiding deity is Sri Nisumbasoothani, a war deity of Chozhas.
 The same practice was followed by Vanakovaraiyan also.
-Out side the sanctum sanctorum lot of Stucco images of men, woman, Muniappan, Nadukarkal, Hero Stones, Navakanda Statues etc,.
-The devotees offered all these images for the fulfilling of their wishes.
+Outside the sanctum sanctorum lot of Stucco images of men, women, Muniappan, Nadukarkal, Hero Stones, Navakanda Statues, etc. The devotees offered all these images for the fulfillment of their wishes.

-LEGEND: As per the legend the demon Mahishasura with buffalo head, captured the Indraloka and driven out all the Devas.
+LEGEND: As per the legend, the demon Mahishasura, with a buffalo head, captured the Indraloka and drove out all the Devas.
 Brahma and other devas created the Adhi Sakthi.
-She shoots an arrow which turned into 1000 arrows ( ambu means arrow and aayiram mean 1000 in Tamil ) and killed Mahishasura.
-Hence Adhi Sakthi is being called as Ambaayiramman.
-It has become a practice that during festivals buffaloes are sacrificed to Ambaayiramman.
+She shoots an arrow, which turns into 1000 arrows (ambu means arrow and Aayiram means 1000 in Tamil) and kills Mahishasura.
+Hence, Adhi Sakthi is being called Ambaayiramman.
+It has become a practice that during festivals, buffaloes are sacrificed to Ambaayiramman.

 --OM SHIVAYA NAMA---